92jks94/open-saas-postmarkr/template/app/blog/src/content/docs/blog/2025-07-30-professional-business-address.md

 ---
-title: "Why a Professional Business Address Matters (Even if You Work from Home)"
+title: Why a Professional Business Address Matters (Even if You Work from Home)
-date: 2025-07-30
+date: 2025-07-30T00:00:00.000Z
-description: "The hidden risks of using your home address and the benefits of going virtual."
+description: The hidden risks of using your home address and the benefits of going virtual.
-authors: ["Postmarkr Team"]
+authors:
-tags: ["business address", "virtual mailbox", "professional credibility", "remote business"]
+  - Postmarkr Team
+tags:
+  - business address
+  - virtual mailbox
+  - professional credibility
+  - remote business
+image:
+  url: /banner-images/2025-07-30-professional-business-address.webp
+  alt: >-
+    Why a Professional Business Address Matters (Even if You Work from Home) - business address, virtual mailbox, profession
 ---

 ## Introduction